IzetopeDev/PythonWebProj/DevLog.md

 All DevLog changes done on **"main" branch.**
 When experimenting with new stuff **_create a new branch_**!

+## 030424
+Plans:
+just mess around more with css.
+At least get the Intro section looking pretty legit

 ## 020424
 plans:
 figure out RWD